backstage/backstage/docs/features/techdocs/creating-and-publishing.md

 on `http://example.com` as the server URL.

-When you configure the TechDocs plugin in Backstage to use `http://example.com` as the file server / storage solution, it will translate the following URLs to the file server:
+When you configure the TechDocs plugin in Backstage to use `http://example.com` as the file server/storage solution, it will translate the following URLs to the file server:

 | Backstage URL                                             | File Server URL                                         |